kanadn/RepoRanger/Notes.md

 Whether to use GitHub Apps or OAuth?
   I have already created a GitHubApp.

+We can host the server on replit: https://replit.com/talk/learn/Web-Server-Using-Nodejs/39555

+And GitHub App can be deployed on that server: https://docs.github.com/en/apps/creating-github-apps/guides/using-the-github-api-in-your-app

 Manifests allow people to create preconfigured GitHub Apps, see [Creating a GitHub App from a manifest.](https://docs.github.com/en/apps/creating-github-apps/creating-github-apps/creating-a-github-app-from-a-manifest)